haraka/Haraka/docs/plugins/access.md

 ### access.ini

-Each check can be enabled or disabled in the [check] section:
+Each check can be enabled or disabled in the [check] section of access.ini:

     [check]
     any=true    (see below)